-What about someone coming to work in the United States from another country for a specific assignment?
+What about someone coming to work in the United States from another country?

 How can I apply if I live out of state or out of the country?

-- There are several ways.
+There are several ways.
 Before you do, however, make sure you qualify to rent the property of your choice.
 Compare your situation to our rental criteria.
-Then check with our office to make sure the property is not already rented.
-Applications and fees are submitting online on a first come/first served basis.
+Applications and fees may be submitted online and are processed on a first come/first served basis.

 Will you rent to us even if we have a bankruptcy?

-- We are often able to work with people who have closed or discharged bankruptcies, depending on the date filed, status of filing, cause of the bankruptcy and credit history since the bankruptcy.
-If someone with a discharged bankruptcy is approved, they are required to pay the maximum security deposit allowed by law which is twice the amount of the rent for an unfurnished home.
+We are often able to work with people who have closed or discharged bankruptcies, depending on the date filed, status of filing, cause of the bankruptcy and credit history since the bankruptcy.
+If someone with a discharged bankruptcy is approved, they are required to pay the maximum security deposit allowed by law which is twice the amount of the rent.

 Why was I asked to pay a higher security deposit than what was listed in the ad?